- Chart

 Core Business Areas

-- Specialty Lending: Focuses on niche lending areas such as equipment finance, commercial finance, and SBA lending, serving specific industries with specialized needs.
+- Specialty Lending: Focuses on niche lending areas, such as equipment financing, healthcare lending, and SBA lending, allowing EFSC to capture specific market segments with specialized expertise.

 Leadership and Structure